Five killed as fire breaks out at building in UP's Moradabad

-Moradabad (Uttar Pradesh) [India] August 26 (ANI): Five people died while seven others were injured after a fire broke out in a multi-storey building in Uttar Pradesh's Moradabad.
+Moradabad (Uttar Pradesh) [India] August 26 (ANI): Five people were killed and seven others injured after a fire broke out at a multi-storey building in Uttar Pradesh's Moradabad on Friday.

 As per the information, members of the same family were residing in the three-storey building.